-Insuk Lee, U. Martin Blom, Peggy I. Wang, Jung Eun Shim, and Edward M. Marcotte
+Insuk Lee1,\, U. Martin Blom2,3\, Peggy I. Wang, Jung Eun Shim, and Edward M. Marcotte

-Department of Biotechnology, College of Life Science and Biotechnology, Yonsei University, 262 Seongsanno, Seodaemun-gu, Seoul 120-749, Korea; Center for Systems and Synthetic Biology, Institute for Cellular and Molecular Biology, University of Texas, Austin, Texas 78712, USA; Program in Computational and Applied Mathematics, University of Texas, Austin, Texas 78712, USA; Department of Biomedical Engineering, University of Texas, Austin, Texas 78712, USA; Department of Chemistry and Biochemistry, University of Texas, Austin, Texas 78712, USA
+Department of Biotechnology, College of Life science and Biotechnology, Yonsei University, 262 Seongsanno, Seodaemun-ku, Seoul 120-749, Korea.

+Center for Systems and Synthetic Biology, Institute for Cellular and Molecular Biology,

+Program in Computational and Applied Mathematics, Department of Biomedical Engineering, Department of Chemistry and Biochemistry, University of Texas, 2500 Speedway, MBB 3.210, Austin, Texas, USA, 78712

+Running title: Network-guided genome-wide association mining

+Key words: disease gene, genetic association, functional gene network, network-guided prediction

+\I.L. and U.M.B. contributed equally to this work.
+Correspondence to I.L., insuklee@yonsei.ac.kr; E.M.M, marcotte@icmb.utexas.edu

+ABSTRACT

-Network "guilt by association" (GBA) is a proven approach for identifying novel disease genes based on the observation that similar mutational phenotypes arise from functionally related genes.
-In principle, this approach could account even for nonadditive genetic interactions, which underlie the synergistic combinations of mutations often linked to complex diseases.
+Network "guilt by association" (GBA) is a proven approach for identifying novel disease genes based on the observation that similar mutational phenotypes arise from functionally-related genes.
+In principle, this approach could account even for non-additive genetic interactions, which underlie the synergistic combinations of mutations often linked to complex diseases.
 Here, we analyze a large-scale, human gene functional interaction network (dubbed HumanNet).
 We show that candidate disease genes can be effectively identified by GBA in cross-validated tests using label propagation algorithms related to Google's PageRank.
-However, GBA has been shown to work poorly in genome-wide association studies (GWAS), where many genes are somewhat implicated, but few are known with very high certainty.
+However, GBA has been shown to work poorly in genome wide association studies (GWAS), where many genes are somewhat implicated, but few are known with very high certainty.
 Here, we resolve this by explicitly modeling the uncertainty of the associations and incorporating the uncertainty for the seed set into the GBA framework.
-We observe a significant boost in the power to detect validated candidate genes for Crohn's disease and type 2 diabetes by comparing our predictions to results from follow-up meta-analyses, with incorporation of the network serving to highlight the JAK-STAT pathway and associated adaptors GRB2ISHCI in Crohn's disease and BACH2 in type 2 diabetes.
+We observe a significant boost in the power to detect validated candidate genes for Crohn's disease and type 2 diabetes by comparing our predictions to results from follow-up meta-analyses, with incorporation of the network serving to highlight the JAK-STAT pathway and associated adaptors GRB2/SHC1 in Crohn's disease, and BACH2 in type 2 diabetes.
 Consideration of the network during GWAS thus conveys some of the benefits of enrolling more participants in the GWAS study.
 More generally, we demonstrate that a functional network of human genes provides a valuable statistical framework for prioritizing candidate disease genes, both for candidate gene-based and GWAS-based studies.